mason-lab/mason-lab.github.io/_pages/labhandbook.md

 <a href="https://www.lsu.edu/science/biosci/seminar.php">LSU BioSci Seminar Calendar</a>

+<a name="journalclubs"></a>
 ## Journal Clubs and Reading Groups

 Journal clubs, reading group, and semester-long seminars are fantastic ways to cover the literature.
 Dissecting papers as a group often leads to deeper, more nuanced understanding of the work at hand.
 I encourage lab members to attend these opportunities as it fits their schedule and to establish new reading groups if they find one that doesn't meet their current needs or interests.

+<a name="conferences"></a>
 ## Conferences

 I expect that you will attend and present at academic conferences, an average of perhaps one per year, maybe more when you are on the job market.
 Conferences are an important venue to present your own work and to network with other people in our fields.
 If you have something to present (i.e., a poster or a talk), I will try to provide funding to attend via lab funds, but probably cannot afford to finance more than one conference per person per year.
 You should also apply for all sources of funding, both internally and for specific conferences, and should try to keep conference costs down.
 The lab will likely not cover costs if you are not presenting research.
 Personally, I try to attend the <a href="https://americanornithology.org/">American Ornithological Society</a> and the <a href="https://www.evolutionsociety.org/">Society for the Study of Evolution</a> each year.
 Those will likely be quite relevant to you as well, but you are not limited to those conferences and are encouraged to attend whichever conference you think you will benefit most from.

+<a name="service"></a>
 ## Service

 Many aspects of academia rely on volunteer service to function.
-Serving on committees, acting as a peer reviewer, organizing seminars are all done on a volunteer basis.
+Serving on departmental committees, acting as a peer reviewer, organizing seminars are all done on a volunteer basis.
 I expect that members of my lab will contribute their time and effort to service in some way, but you should monitor your time and energy and recognize your priorities.
-Service can be very rewarding, but can also become overwhelming—protect your boundaries and learn when to say 'no'.
+Service can be very rewarding, but can also become overwhelming—protect your boundaries and learn when to say 'no' (but do say yes when you are excited about it).

 #### Service to the University

 You may be asked to serve on departmental or university committees.
-If there is a pressing issue, you can also form committees to take action toward improving some aspect of academia.
-This allows you to have a voice in departmental issues and
+If there is a pressing issue, you can also form committees to take action toward improving some aspect of grad student life or academia more generally.

 #### Service to the Field